MattGreyDesign/himatt.com/_pages/about.md

   I design multi-platform websites and apps, prototype them with programs like flinto or html and css and sometimes develop branding and styleguides.
-I have also worked with print and illustration producing album artwork, brochures and books.
+I have also worked with print and illustration, producing album artwork, brochures and books.

   In 2010 I founded a [font foundry](https://www.myfonts.com/foundry/Matt_Grey/), which has released a number of free and commercial [fonts](/fonts).